olivmaurel/jekyll-now/_posts/2017-5-3-streaminghttpresponse-with-templates.md

 What's going on here?

-- First, I define manually the path for the template directory template_dir.
-Then I create a jinja2.Environment object and I point it to my template folder using the loader= attribute, and I set the attribute trim_blocks to True to get rid of formatting problems caused by white spaces.
+- First, define manually the path for the template directory template_dir.
+Then create a jinja2.Environment object and point it to your template folder using the loader= attribute, and set the attribute trim_blocks to True to get rid of formatting problems caused by white spaces.
-- I create a template using get_template(template_filename)
+- Create a template object containing your template file using Environment.get_template(template_filename)
-- Then I can define my generator using the template.generator() method.
+- Then you can define your generator using the template.generate() method.
-- Last step will be to return this generator for the StreamingHttpResponse() class to consume.
+- The last step will be to return this generator for the StreamingHttpResponse() class to consume.

 (Note: I volontarily detailed every step in the above example for the sake of clarity, feel free to modify it and reduce the number of lines in your own implementation)